hochschule-pforzheim/BIS2151-Programming/readme.md

 This is the repository of the programming tutorial BIS2151.

 ## Usage
+### Download

-U can download the entire NetBeans project and use it as you wish.
+Feel free to download the entire NetBeans project and use in the way you wish.
+### Where are the classes?
+You can find the .java files under this folder location: build/classes/tutorial/

 ## Important notice
 We accept no liability for the completeness of the content.
 The tutorial does not replace independent training and learning!